mscarlett/mscarlett.github.io/_posts/2015-05-23-Skydiver3D-coming-to-the-Google-Play-Store.markdown

 		</figure>
 		<p>Libgdx comprises several modules for input, graphics, files, audio, networking, game logic, and math/physics.
 It enables you to write code once and deploy it to multiple platforms without modification.
 High-level APIs simplify the rendering of 2D and 3D graphics, however Libgdx gives the option of working with OpenGL directly using Java interfaces.
 More information is available at the <a href="https://github.com/libgdx/libgdx/wiki" target="_blank">Libgdx wiki</a>.</p>
         <h2>Libgdx design patterns</h2>
-		<p>A game is created using a single class that implements the ApplicationListener interface.
+		<p>A game is created using a single Java class that implements the ApplicationListener interface.
 It contains the following methods:</p>
 		<pre>
 		<code>
 		void create() //Called when the Application is first created.